 What type of cabbage should you grow?
 It all depends on what you prefer and what kind of climate zone you live in!

-Let’s take a look at some of the most popular cabbage varieties you can grow in your garden as well as what steps need to be taken for planting, growing, harvesting and storing them.
+Let’s take a look at some of the most popular cabbage varieties you can grow in your garden as well as what steps need to be taken for planting, growing, harvesting them.

 14 Best Cabbage Varieties For Your Garden